aleksha/data-analysis-tutorial/session-2/README.md

 ### Chi-squared test

-The chi2 method uses a statement that for the true model a chi2-value foloows analysitaccly known cho2-distribution.
+The chi2 method uses a statement that for the true model a chi2-value follows analytically known chi2-distribution.
 Let's devie a **p-value** as a quantile of the chi2-sistribution for the observed chi2.
 Let also choose some significance level **alpha**.
 Three cases are possible: